nabu-platform/nabu-documentation/concepts/services/Introduction.md

 Apart from these visual cues for the most important properties of a field, Nabu has a ton of additional restrictions you can add.
 For example maybe you want only positive numbers to be passed in?
 Or all numbers must be below 1000?

-There is a lot more to data types, you can read up on them [here|$/concepts/data/Introduction.md].
+There is a lot more to datatypes, but that is outside the scope of this article.

 ## Contract